Chapter 3: Mission Complications

 "Lyle here," he said, answering it.

-“Hey, how’s Utah treating you?”
-Peter Karnegie asked.
-Peter was one of Lyle’s oldest friends and colleagues.
-He had also been his college roommate.
-They worked together at Markwell developing software applications.
+"Hey, how's Utah treating you?"
+Peter Karnegie's voice boomed through the speaker.
+Peter was one of Lyle's oldest friends and colleagues.
+He had also been his college roommate back at MIT.
+They'd bonded over late-night coding sessions and a shared appreciation for terrible sci-fi movies.
+Now they worked together at Markwell developing software applications for autonomous systems.

 "It's hot," Lyle admitted flatly.
 "No one told me it would be this hot."

-“Yes I did,” Peter said.
-Peter was a big guy, overweight with big rimmed glasses and fading hairline.
-He was pretty much always smiling and laughing, which was what Lyle liked about him.
-“I asked why on earth you would go to Utah for vacation.”
+"Yes I did," Peter said.
+Lyle could practically hear the grin in his voice.
+Peter was a big guy, overweight with big-rimmed glasses and a fading hairline.
+He was pretty much always smiling and laughing, seeing the humor in everything.
+Which was what Lyle liked about him.
+"I asked why on earth you would go to Utah for vacation.
+I specifically said, and I quote, 'Dude, Utah in July?
+You'll melt.'"

 "I thought you were being facetious."